SynapseProject/syntinel.docs/docs/implementations/amazon-web-services.md

 After redeploying or moving a Syntinel instance to another region or account, you'll want to import the configuration data you exported earlier.

-This admin method imports the configuration tables (and optionally, the Signal history table) fron an S3 bucket JSON file into the DynamoDB tables.
+This admin method imports the configuration tables (and optionally, the Signal history table) from an S3 bucket JSON file into the DynamoDB tables.

-If no filename is provided in the request header, Syntinel will look for the file in the S3 bucket where the lambda code and cloud formation templates were executed at installation.
+If no filename is provided in the request body, Syntinel will look for the file in the S3 bucket where the lambda code and cloud formation templates were executed at installation.

 #### Request
 ````